Lambdish/phunctional/docs/functions/identity.md

 ## Description

-Identity function is a function which return the same value that is passed as argument.
+Identity function is a function which return the same value that is passed as argument. `f(x) = x`

 ## Parameters